Zee Horror Show

 The Zee Horror Show is a weekly Indian horror anthology television series, presented by Ramsay Brothers and it was aired on Zee TV from 1993 to 2001.

 The first episode was titled "Dastak", featuring Pankaj Dheer, Shagufta Ali and Archana Puran Singh, and telecast on 9 August 1993.
-Initially it was a 24-episode deal with Subhash Chandra; the franchise would later run for 9 years.
+Initially it was a 24-episode deal with Subhash Chandra; the franchise ended up running for nine years.